schwittlick/cursor/README.md

 tools

-    See [tools README](tools/README.md) for more information on available tools.
+See [tools](tools/README.md) for more information on available tools.

 data handling